poshsvn/poshsvn/docs/Invoke-SvnCopy.md

 A  +    b.txt
 ```

-This command copies an item within your working copy (this schedules the copy—nothing goes into the repository until you commit).
+This command copies an item within your working copy (this schedules the copy-nothing goes into the repository until you commit).

 ### Example 2
 ```powershell